wikiknights/cs-materials/src/intro-to-c/loops/loop-practice.md

 1. Create a program that prints all even numbers from 1 to 50 inclusive.
 (You must use a loop.)

+2. Create a program that prints all numbers between 1 and 100 inclusive, except for numbers evenly divisible by 5.

-2. How many times will the following loop run?
+3. How many times will the following loop run?
 (Hint: Don't try to run it)

   ``` c
   void the_coolest_loop(void)